mochajs/mocha/index.md

-Mocha is a feature-rich JavaScript test framework running on [node](http://nodejs.org) and the browser, aiming to make async testing simple and fun.
+Mocha is a feature-rich JavaScript test framework running on [node](http://nodejs.org) and the browser, making asynchronous testing simple and fun.
 Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.

 ## Features

   - browser support
+  - simple async support
   - proper exit status for CI support etc
-  - ideal for asynchronous APIs
   - auto-detects and disables coloring for non-ttys
   - maps uncaught exceptions to the correct test case
   - async test timeout support